-A Challenge From A 4th Grader
+A Challenge From a Fourth-Grader

 “This testing looks at me as a number.
 One test defines me as either a failure or a success through a numbered rubric.
 One test at the end of the year that the teacher or myself will not even see the grade until after the school year is already over.
 I do not feel that all this FSA testing is accurate to tell how successful I am.
-It doesn’t take in account all of my knowledge and abilities, just a small percentage.”
+It doesn’t take in account all of my knowledge and abilities — just a small percentage.”

 She went on to ask a very important question: